 What Is the Federal Solar Tax Credit?

-Residents of Kentucky qualify for, and should read the details of the federal solar investment tax credit (ITC) if they own their solar panel system through a cash purchase or solar loan.
-This credit reduces the amount of your owed federal taxes at a rate equal to 30% of your total solar installation cost.
-You won’t qualify for this credit if you lease your solar panels or have a power purchase agreement (PPA) because those payment methods don’t make you the system’s owner.
+Kentucky homeowners who purchase their solar systems, either upfront or through a solar loan, can take advantage of the federal solar investment tax credit (ITC).
+This credit lets you deduct 30% of your total solar installation cost on your federal taxes, making solar more affordable.
+However, you won’t qualify for this credit if you lease your solar panels or use a power purchase agreement (PPA) because those payment methods don’t make you the system’s owner.

 Is Net Metering Available in Kentucky?